 This day was created as a reminder that parents deserve and require respect and for all to consider the value that parents have in society.
 This isn’t limited to children only.
 Those who hold power over families must likewise respect the parent.

-HOW TO OBSERVE
+HOW TO OBSERVE RESPECT FOR PARENTS DAY

-Make sure you are respectful to your parents.
 Post on social media using #RespectForParentsDay and encourage others to join in.